nickpettican/Middle-Way-Musings/content/posts/unveiling-the-essence-of-tibetan-buddhism.md

 1. Dalai Lama.
 (1975).
 "The Buddhism of Tibet."
 The Tibetan Government-in-Exile.
 2. Powers, John.
 (2007).
 "Introduction to Tibetan Buddhism."
 Snow Lion Publications.
 3. Berzin, Alexander.
 "Tibetan Buddhism."
 Study Buddhism.
 [Online].
 Available: https://studybuddhism.com/.
 4. Dilgo Khyentse Rinpoche.
 (1996).
 "The Excellent Path to Enlightenment."
-Shambhala Publications, 1996.
+Shambhala Publications.
 5. The Institute of Tibetan Classics.
 (2011).
 "The Library of Tibetan Classics."
 Wisdom Publications.
 6. Gyatso, Geshe Kelsang.
 (2008).
 "Introduction to Buddhism: An Explanation of the Buddhist Way of Life."
 Tharpa Publications.
 7. Dalai Lama.
 (1995).
 "The World of Tibetan Buddhism: An Overview of Its Philosophy and Practice."
 Wisdom Publications.